 This option is particularly useful for charities and organizations accepting donations, anyone putting on events, order-based businesses, DIY entrepreneurs, and even professional services providers.
 Truth be told, any business — big or small — can use JotForm’s easy online Form Builder to create order forms, recurring subscription forms, membership forms, and more in only a couple of clicks.

-Then it’s just a matter of selecting either the appropriate PayPal Payments Standard, PayPal Payments Pro, or PayPal Checkout option from the Form Elements section in the JotForm Form Builder and completing the steps that follow.
+Then it’s just a matter of selecting either the appropriate PayPal Personal, PayPal Business, or PayPal Invoicing option from the Form Elements section in the JotForm Form Builder and completing the steps that follow.

 JotForm not only makes it a snap to start selling your goods and services, but the uber popular form builder also doesn’t charge any extra transaction fees.
 PayPal’s standard fees apply as normal.
 The only fees you pay JotForm are for your account, unless you’re on a free plan.